-- In FY 2020 the Group generated £19.4m of operating cash before exceptional costs of £33.3m and a working capital inflow of £26.4m and in FY 2021 the group generated £11.4m of operating cash before exceptional costs of £19.8m and a working capital outflow of £10.9m. - In FY 2022 the Group utilised \pounds 3.2m of operating cash before exceptional costs of \pounds 14.2m and a working capital outflow of \pounds 9.1m.
-The working capital outflow was predominantly a result of the unwind of negative working capital in relation to the sale of the Group's remaining 29 care homes in Northern Ireland. - Two disposals were successfully completed during FY 2021 (i) on 5 March 2021 the disposal of THG business for an aggregate value of £35.0m, following which net proceeds of £31.6m have been returned to lenders, and (ii) on 26 July 2021 the disposal of 13 operating and one closed site in Northern Ireland completed for an aggregate value of £16.1m, following which net proceeds of £13.3m have been returned to lenders. - A disposal of two previously closed homes was completed in Q1 2022 with net proceeds of £1.4m having been returned to lenders and disposals of four open homes was completed in Q2 2022 with net proceeds of £11m having been returned to lenders.
-Disposal of the remaining Northern Ireland estate (29 homes) and 1 England home was completed in Q3 2022 with net proceeds of £34.9m having been returned to lenders. - As a result of the above, the Group's cash balance decreased by £13.2m and £20.7m during FY 2021 and FY 2022 respectively and cash flow remains somewhat lower than in the pre-Covid-19 period. - Central costs in FY 2020 include £6.2m attributable to THG (£1.3m in Q4 2020)4.
-Central costs in Q1 2021 include £1.2m attributable to THG.
+- In FY 2021 the group generated £11.4m of operating cash before exceptional costs of £19.8m and a working capital outflow of £10.9m. - In FY 2022 the Group utilised £3.2m of operating cash before exceptional costs of £14.2m and a working capital outflow of £9.1m.
+The working capital outflow was predominantly a result of the unwind of negative working capital in relation to the sale of the Group's remaining 29 care homes in Northern Ireland. - In Q1 2023 the Group generated £1.1m of operating cash before exceptional costs of £2.4m and a working capital inflow of £2.4m. - Two disposals were successfully completed during FY 2021 (i) on 5 March 2021 the disposal of THG business for an aggregate value of £35.0m, following which net proceeds of £31.6m have been returned to lenders, and (ii) on 26 July 2021 the disposal of 13 operating and one closed site in Northern Ireland completed for an aggregate value of £16.1m, following which net proceeds of £13.3m have been returned to lenders. - A disposal of two previously closed homes was completed in Q1 2022 with net proceeds of £1.4m having been returned to lenders and disposals of four open homes was completed in Q2 2022 with net proceeds of £11m having been returned to lenders.
+Disposal of the remaining Northern Ireland estate (29 homes) and 1 England home was completed in Q3 2022 with net proceeds of £34.9m having been returned to lenders. - As a result of the above, the Group's cash balance decreased by £13.2m and £20.7m during FY 2021 and FY 2022 respectively and increased by £0.3m in Q1 2023.
+Cash flow remains somewhat lower than in the pre-Covid-19 period. - Central costs in Q1 2021 include £1.2m attributable to THG.
 Central costs have tightly been controlled, with a focus on central cost reduction to better fit the cost base to the business performance earlier in 2022.